yechielb2000/yxorp-game/README.md

 Now go to [kibana](http://localhost:5601/app/discover).
 There are three indexes:

-- `infra-logs` - for webserver infra structure logs
+- `infra-logs` - to log webserver actions.
-- `user-actions` - for user action in the webserver
+- `user-actions` - to log user actions in the webserver.
-- `nginx-logs` - for all nginx logs
+- `nginx-logs` - to keep all nginx logs.

 # NOTES

 You can't **stop** SYN Flood attack using nginx.
 You need to take care of it in the kernel level.
 You need to set tcp syn cookies and reduce tcp syn ack retry time.
 You can also increase the pending connections pool.
 You can also limit it in iptables.

----

 I loaded configuration files that have sensitive data.
 And I'm aware of that, but for the sake of the exercise I put them